 Between her job as a nurse and taking care of my grandmother, she certainly had her hands full.
 But, she recognized the opportunity for fun and made it happen.

-I’ve been a party planner from a very early age, but usually stress out before hosting an event.
 It’s so hard not to get caught up in Pinterest perfection, but when it came to hosting a Valentine’s Day party for kids last year – the kids belonging to my very best friends who are more like family – I relaxed my expectations.

 Instead of going hog-wild at the party store and Pinterest, I took a cue from my parents: kept it simple, and just did it!